sommaalessandra/IntelliFlowTwin/README.md

 # UrbanDigitalTwin
 **UrbanDigitalTwin** is a platform created with the aim of integrating different functionalities belonging to the urban world into a single solution through the use of Digital Twin technology.
-This technology is mainly found in the adoption of the *Next Generation Service Interfaces* (**NGSI**) information model standard, in its version for supporting linked data, i.e. [**NGSI-LD**](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/009/01.05.01_60/gs_CIM009v010501p.pdf).
+This technology is mainly found in the adoption of the *Next Generation Service Interfaces* (**NGSI**) information model standard, in its version for supporting linked data, i.e. [**NG.SI-LD**](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/009/01.05.01_60/gs_CIM009v010501p.pdf).
+The use of this standard not only unifies the information exchanged between the various components of the system, but also makes the latter aware of the meaning of the data and the interrelationships between them, increasing the level of semantic interoperability.

 ## Platform
 The platform, designed to be modular, consists of a main core for managing and interacting with Digital Twin instances.
 Modularity is ensured through the various interfaces provided by the core module and the python module developed specifically to guarantee greater interoperability.